namaste1337/Juntos-Mobile/README.md

 The following outlines the prerequisites process:

- - Client Side
 - Android SDK
 	- Environment Variables for Mac
 	- Download Android Platform-Tools v23.0.0 & Build Tools  v23.0.1
-		- Emulator
+	- Emulator Configuration
 - MacOS (Required to create builds for iOS
 	- Xcode
 - Yarn
- - Server Side
 - NodeJS
 - MongoDB
 	- Import Data

 **NOTE!!!!:** Currently, we only support development on Mac.
 We do have planned Windows support for the future, please check back for updates.